 Covered call options may be written on the Fund's equity securities.
 A call option gives the purchaser of the option the right to buy, and the writer, in this case, the Fund, the obligation to sell, the underlying security at a specified exercise price at any time prior and up to the expiration of the contract.
 When call options are written, the Fund will typically write options with exercise prices that are above the current market price of the security, thus providing room for growth.
 The purchaser pays a premium to the Fund for the option so the premium is an extra source of income to the Fund.
 If the price of the underlying security rises, but does not rise to the level of the exercise price, the option would not typically be exercised and the Fund would keep both the security at its appreciated value and the option premium.
-However, if the price of the underlying security rises above the exercise price of that extra appreciation, although the loss in appreciation will be moderated by the amount of the option premium received by the Fund.
+However, if the price of the underlying security rises above the exercise price of the amount of the option and the option is exercised, the Fund will lose the value of that extra appreciation, although the loss in appreciation will be moderated by the amount of the option premium received by the Fund.
 If the price of the security drops below the price at the time the option was written, such loss in value will be diminished by the value of the premium.